Non-equilibrium dynamics of electron emission from cold and hot graphene under proton irradiation

+In Fig.\ \ref{fig:litcom} we also include data from highly charged Xe$^{40+}$ irradiation \cite{schwestka_charge-exchange-driven_2019,niggas_ion-induced_2022}, which is measured in forward direction and should be compared to our exit-side simulations.
 For ion irradiation experiments as well as our proton simulation, the kinetic energy peak appears shifted to higher kinetic energies by about 2 eV relative to Chung's model.
-In Fig.\ \ref{fig:litcom} we also include data from highly charged Xe$^{40+}$ irradiation \cite{schwestka_charge-exchange-driven_2019,niggas_ion-induced_2022}, which is measured in forwarding direction and should be compared to our exit-side simulations.
-Although there is a modified version of the Chung model \cite{petrov_secondary_2011,zhou_quantitative_2016} that extends it to helium irradiation, these modifications rely on fitting the energy distribution of the excited electrons to the experimental data.
+Although there is a modified version of this model \cite{petrov_secondary_2011,zhou_quantitative_2016} that extends it to helium irradiation, these modifications rely on fitting the energy distribution of the excited electrons to the experimental data.
 Those parameters might then be material dependent, and hence, we do not compare with the modified Chung model in this work.
 In addition, the constant value of the work function used in Chung's model will be modified by the radiation-induced electron dynamics~\cite{niggas_ion-induced_2022}.
-Other processes, such as attraction from the positively charged incident ion before impacting the target, might lead to further deviations for ion-induced emission since Chung's model is derived for electron radiation.
+Other processes, such as attraction from the positively charged incident ion before impacting the target, might lead to further deviations for ion-induced emission since Chung's model is derived for electron irradiation.